 To live with profound presence is to trust that life will be enough and we will be enough if we simply show up for it one moment at a time.
 It’s to believe that, like a necklace of pearls, life can be well-lived as a series of present moments strung together.
 The shift into this sort of presence is about letting go of the idea that we are the directors of our life and we need to use it to achieve a particular agenda.

 When we pay attention to our senses without judgment, interpretation, or agenda, and refrain from engaging in thinking, we start to experience—at a gut, heart, and mind level—that simply taking care of our now is the most skillful and successful means for taking care of our future and ending up where we want.
 It’s much easier than we’re conditioned to believe.

 Counter to everything we’re taught, the best way to create a joyful life is to pay attention to this moment and then the next and then the next.
 We can only learn this truth through practice.
 Attending to now is all we ever really need to do.

 Practices for Being Present

-- As you go through your day, notice the subtle drive to live the present moment as a means to an end, to be do something with the moment.
+As you go through your day, notice the subtle drive to live the present moment as a means to an end.
+Notice the spur to be or do something with the moment.
 See if you can drop that agenda.
-Practice surrendering into now without any thought or plan for a future.
+Practice surrendering into now, without any thought or plan for a future.
 Play with living in this moment as if there really is nowhere else to go.
 Give yourself permission throughout the day to require only one thing from yourself, that you show up for this now.
 Approach it as an experiment to discover if taking care of your present moment, and only your present moment, can be enough to generate a good life.